apache/cxf/distribution/src/main/release/samples/ws_security/sign_enc/README.txt

 From the base directory of this sample (i.e., where this README file is located), the maven pom.xml file can be used to build and run the demo.

 Using either UNIX or Windows:

   mvn install (builds the demo)

+To use the DOM-based WS-Security functionality:

   mvn -Pserver  (from one command line window) mvn -Pclient  (from a second command line window)

+To use the StAX-based WS-Security functionality:

+  mvn -Pstax-server  (from one command line window) mvn -Pstax-client  (from a second command line window)

+You can also run the DOM client against the StAX server, and vice versa.

 On startup, the client makes a sequence of 4 two-way invocations.

 To remove the code generated from the WSDL file and the .class files, run "mvn clean".

 Building the demo using wsdl2java and javac
 -------------------------------------------